annaesvensson/yellow-core/README.md

 ## How to customise a page

-Set `Layout` in the [page settings](#settings-page) at the top of a page.
-All layout files are stored in your `system/layouts` folder.
+Set `Layout` and `Theme` in the [page settings](#settings-page) at the top of a page.
 The HTML code of a page can be customised in the layout file.
-Have a look at the default layout file and make your own layout files when needed.
+The CSS code of a page can be customised in the theme file.
+Have a look at the existing files and customise them.
 Your changes will not be overwritten when the website is updated.
 [Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout).

 ## Examples